pu2clr/SI470X/README.md

 # SI470X Arduino Library

 It is an Arduino Library for Si4701/02/03 FM tuner family.
+You can compile and run this library on most of board available on Arduino IDE (Examples: ATtiny85, boards based on ATmega328 and ATmega-32u4, ATmega2560, ARM Cortex, STM32, Arduino DUE, ESP32 and more).

 This library can be freely distributed using the MIT Free Software model.